ivansito87/React_Redux_App/README.md

 ```

 ## License
 This software is licensed under The MIT License (MIT).
 Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software.
-But you always need to state that xWeb is the original author of this template.
+But you must always need to state that xWeb is the original author of this template.

 Made with ❤️ designed, developed and maintained by [Ivan Rendon](https://www.ivanrendon.dev/).